 Unfortunately, the complex became very rundown (it became known, rather disparagingly, by locals as ‘Wally World’).
 Plans to redevelop Jarman Park were put forward in December 2011.
 These eventually came to fruition in 2014-2015 when, in an £8.5m deal, Capitol and Regional sold the site to Tesco Pensions Trust.
 Three principle locations now comprise the newly name Jarman Square.
 A Tesco Extra superstore, an XC extreme sports centre and a separate complex encompassing a number of restaurants, Planet Ice and a new Empire multiplex.

 Empire Cinemas acquired 35,000sqft of space to the rear of the existing cinema, and 9 new screens opened on the 9th October 2015.
 At that point the existing former Odeon screens were closed and demolished.
 These were replaced on the 26th October with 5 new screens.
 A few days later an IMAX auditorium opened, followed by and IMPACT BLUE screen.

 Seating capacities are:Screen 1(IMAX):278 seats, Screen 2(IMACT BLUE):185, Screen 4:104, Screen 5:104, Screen 6:35, Screen 7:114, Screen 8:86, Screen 9:78, Screen 10:60, Screen 11:52, Screen 12:60, Screen 13:48, Screen 14:48, Screen 15:60, Screen 16:60 and Screen 17:78.
 There are additional wheelchair spaces in all auditoriums.

-There will eventually be 17 screens, but the IMPACT LUX auditorium (Screen 3) to be situated adjacent to the IMPACT BLUE (Screen 2) had not opened at the time of this writing in March 2016.
+There are now 17 screens, but the IMPACT LUX auditorium (Screen 3) to be situated adjacent to the IMPACT BLUE (Screen 2) had not opened at the time of this writing in July 2016.

 Just login to your account and subscribe to this theater